 - Improving customer services embedding the new HR Service structure through developing work-stream action plans in relation to accommodation - ii.
-Talent Management Framework (Durham Manager Programme) Identify opportunities to create a Talent Management Framework for the Council in order to identify high potential individuals utilising inhouse development and project based learning to develop a skills and succession framework for the council.

-Forecast of Revenue and Capital Outturn 2015/16 for General Fund and Housing Revenue Account - Period to 31 December 2015
+Talent Management Framework (Durham Manager Programme) Identify opportunities to create a Talent Management Framework for the Council in order to identify high potential individuals utilising inhouse development and project based learning to develop a skills and succession framework for the council. - 7.
+Forecast of Revenue and Capital Outturn 2015/16 for General Fund and Housing Revenue Account Period to 31 December 2015 Deputy Leader of the Council Councillor Alan Napier Contact Jeff Garfoot 03000 261946 cash limits within Service Groupings agreed at that time, providing updates to these forecasts and revised forecast balances on general and earmarked reserves at 31 March 2016.

-The Cabinet considered a report of the Corporate Director, Resources which provided Cabinet with an updated forecast of 2015/16 revenue and capital outturn, based on the period to 31 December 2015 for the Council's General Fund and Housing Revenue Account.
+We have considered a report of the Corporate Director, Resources which provided Cabinet with an updated forecast of 2015/16 revenue and capital outturn, based on the period to 31 December 2015 for the Council's General Fund and Housing Revenue Account.
 The report also included the updated forecasts for the Council Tax Collection Fund and Business Rates Collection Fund.

-This report updated the position presented to Cabinet on 18 November 2015 that showed the forecasted revenue and capital outturn based on expenditure and income up to 30 September 2015 and incorporated the recommended changes to cash limits within Service Groupings agreed at that time, providing updates to these forecasts and revised forecast balances on general and earmarked reserves at 31 March 2016.
+This report updated the position presented to Cabinet on 18 November 2015 that showed the forecasted revenue and capital outturn based on expenditure and income up to 30 September 2015 and incorporated the recommended changes to